MHS Genesis comes to the Liberty Wing

-U.S. Air Force Airman 1st Class Jacob Ramirez, 48th Medical Support Squadron medical laboratory technician, explains his experience with Military Health System (MHS) Genesis at RAF Lakenheath, England, July 12, 2023.
-MHS Genesis is planned to roll out at the Liberty Wing in September 2023 and will hold your medical records the entire time you are in service and after retirement.
-(U.S. Air Force video by Airman 1st Class Renee Nicole F. Gamez)
+U.S. Air Force Maj.
+David Taylor, 48th Surgical Operations Squadron chief otolaryngologist explains the benefits of Military Health System (MHS) Genesis at RAF Lakenheath, England, July 12, 2023.
+MHS Genesis is planned to roll out at the Liberty Wing in September 2023, which is designed to ensure better communication about your health to all members of your medical team.
+(U.S. Air Force video by Airman Delanie Brown)

 |Date Taken: